networknext/next/README.md

 	`source ~/.profile`

-5. Configure postgres
+5. Configure local postgres

-   Change this line in /etc/postgresql/14/main/pg_hba.conf:
+   Change these lines in /etc/postgresql/14/main/pg_hba.conf:

-   `local   all             postgres                                peer`
+   `local   all             postgres                                peer` `local   all             all                                     peer` `host    all             all             127.0.0.1/32            scram-sha-256`

    to:

-   `local   all             postgres                                trust`
+   `local   all             all                                     trust` `host    all             all             127.0.0.1/32            trust`

    then restart postgres: